Concentration inequalities for Markov chains by Marton couplings and spectral methods: Marton couplings

-Thus we have $\|\Gamma\|\le 1/(1-a)$ for this Marton coupling.
-Since many Markov chains do not mix well in one step, it may happen that $a=1$, even for fast mixing chains.
-We get better bounds in this paper using the extra freedom provided by Definition \ref{Martoncouplingdef}, which does not require us to use maximal coupling in each step. \end{remark} \begin{remark} In the case of time homogeneous Markov chains, Marton couplings (Definition \ref{Martoncouplingdef}) are in fact equivalent to couplings $(X,X')$ between the distributions $\LL(X_1,\ldots,X_{N}|X_0=x_0)$ and $\LL(X_1,\ldots,X_{N}|X_0=x_0')$.
+\cite{Samson}, \cite{Chazottes08}, \cite{Chazottes09}, \cite{Kontorovich07} uses the Marton coupling generated by Proposition \ref{Goldsteinmaximalprop}. \cite{Martonstrongmixing} shows that Marton couplings different from those generated by Proposition \ref{Goldsteinmaximalprop} can be also useful, especially when there is no natural sequential relation between the random variables (such as when they satisfy some Dobrushin-type condition). \cite{Rio}, and \cite{DGW} generalise this coupling structure to bounded metric spaces.
+Our contribution is the introduction of the technique of partitioning. \end{remark} \begin{remark} In the case of time homogeneous Markov chains, Marton couplings (Definition \ref{Martoncouplingdef}) are in fact equivalent to couplings $(X,X')$ between the distributions $\LL(X_1,\ldots,X_{N}|X_0=x_0)$ and $\LL(X_1,\ldots,X_{N}|X_0=x_0')$.
 Since the seminal paper \cite{doeblin1938expose}, such couplings have been widely used to bound the convergence of Markov chains to their stationary distribution in total variation distance.
 If $T$ is a random time such that for every $i\ge T$, $X_i=X_i'$ in the above coupling, then

 In fact, even less suffices.
-Under the so called faithfulness condition of \cite{RosenthalFaithful}, the same bound holds if $X_T=X_T'$ (that is, the two chains are equal at a single time).
-In particular, if $(X_i,X_i')_{i\ge 1}$ is jointly Markov, then this holds.
+Under the so called faithfulness condition of \cite{RosenthalFaithful}, the same bound holds if $X_T=X_T'$ (that is, the two chains are equal at a single time). \end{remark}

-The step-by-step maximal coupling construction of \cite{marton1996bounding}, \cite{Samson}, \cite{Chazottes08}, \cite{Chazottes09}, and \cite{Kontorovich07} is jointly Markov, so in fact it is a faithful coupling.
-However, in the case of Proposition \ref{MartMarkprop}, given $x_0$, and $x_0'$, we first construct $(X_2,X_2')$, then $(X_1,X_1')$, then $(X_4,X_4')$, then $(X_3,X_3')$, etc. (in each step using the maximal coupling).
-Therefore the resulting coupling will not be jointly Markovian in general.
-This is not an issue in our case, since we do not use the coupling to bound the mixing time, but assume that it is already known. \end{remark}